 Physicians have raised unnecessary administrative burden as an issue impacting patient care, professional practice and the effectiveness of the health-care system.

-    In 2019, Doctors Nova Scotia (DNS), with the support of the Department of Health and Wellness, began working with the provincial Office of Regulatory Affairs and Service Effectiveness (the office) and the Department of Health and Wellness on a pilot project to reduce physician administrative burden.
+Since 2019, Doctors Nova Scotia (DNS), with the support of the Department of Health and Wellness, has worked with the provincial Office of Regulatory Affairs and Service Effectiveness (ORASE) to reduce physician administrative burden.

 Measuring physician administrative burden

 Measuring regulatory or administrative burden is critical to understanding and communicating its significance.

 To better understand the size and scope of physician administrative burden, the office worked with DNS and other key stakeholders on a survey to quantify physician administrative burden and its impact.
 With this work, Nova Scotia becomes this first province in Canada to measure physician administrative burden.

 - On average, Nova Scotia physicians spend more than one full day per week (10.6 hours) on administrative tasks

 - Physicians reported that 38% of this time was spent on unnecessary administrative tasks: 24% was work that could be done by another role and 14% was work that could be eliminated entirely